See the historical team list page for a list of active and historical teams and their names.

 There are some issues with this explanation.
 First, there was no Canadian Regiment of the Rough Riders.
+A regiment, like the Rough Riders, would be 1,000 to 2,000 men in size.
 Nine Canadians are known to have served with Roosevelt's 1st US Volunteer Cavalry Regiment, nicknamed the Rough Riders, despite British neutrality laws that forbid Canadians from serving in either side's armed forces.
 Little is known about the Canadians that did serve.
 It is clear this origin has evolved incorrectly over the years which calls the whole statement into question without original documents to confirm this origin.

 While a Sept.
 9th adoption of the name would have been at the peak of popularity of the term, with the regiment returning home from Cuba Aug.
 14th after the Spanish surrender, the regiment disbanded on Sept.
 15th, six days after this naming tribute.